neoforged/Documentation/docs/gui/screens.md

 Items that exceed the default 16x16 bounds, when `ClientItem.Properties#oversizedInGui` is true, use the `OversizedItemRenderer` PiP as its rendering mechanism.
 :::

 Each PiP submits a `PictureInPictureRenderState` to render an object to the screen.
-Similarly to `GuiElementRenderState`, `PictureInPictureRenderState` also extends `ScreenArea` to define its `bounds` and the scissor via `scissorArea`. `PictureInPicture` then defines the render location and size of the picture, specifying the left X (`x0`), the right X (`x1`), the top Y (`y0`), and the bottom Y (`y1`).
+Similarly to `GuiElementRenderState`, `PictureInPictureRenderState` also extends `ScreenArea` to define its `bounds` and the scissor via `scissorArea`. `PictureInPictureRenderState` then defines the render location and size of the picture, specifying the left X (`x0`), the right X (`x1`), the top Y (`y0`), and the bottom Y (`y1`).
 The element within the picture can also be `scale`d by some float value.
 Finally, an additional `pose` can be used to transform the XY coordinates of the picture.
 By default, this is the identity pose as generally, the rendered object is already transformed within the picture itself.
 For ease of implementation, the `bounds` can be computed using `PictureInPictureRenderState#getBounds`, though if the `pose` is modified, you will need to implement your own logic.

 ```java
 // Other parameters can be added, but this is the minimum required to implement all methods